 Growing up as a level-nine competitive gymnast, Mackenzie Powlette gained some powerful traits in her 10 years of competitions, such as dedication and persistence—which she still carries with her today.
-As Green Apple’s Digital Marketing Specialist, Mackenzie will be working alongside Content Strategist Adam York to assist all clients with digital marketing solutions, including SEO, PPC, content marketing, social media, and analytics reporting.
+As Green Apple’s Digital Marketing Specialist, Mackenzie will be working alongside Content Marketing Director Adam York to assist all clients with digital marketing solutions, including SEO, PPC, content marketing, social media, and analytics reporting.
 Mackenzie’s efforts will facilitate online growth for Green Apple’s clients.

 A native of Bellbrook, Ohio (which is a suburb of Dayton), Mackenzie attended Miami University, where she graduated in 3 years with an honors degree in marketing.
 “I was inspired by the faculty and have a genuine passion for marketing, so I truly enjoyed my undergraduate experience,” says Mackenzie.
 Miami University is known for its undergraduate teaching and being the “public ivy” school.
 Outside of her studies, Mackenzie was highly-involved on campus—from the rowing club to Women in Business to Phi Mu.
 “I made some great friends and learned a ton about collaboration and marketing strategy.
 I believe Miami University truly fostered growth for me in multiple areas,” she adds.